fetaro/rbatch/README.md

 [[English]](https://github.com/fetaro/rbatch/blob/master/README.md "english") [[Japanese]](https://github.com/fetaro/rbatch/blob/master/README.ja.md "japanese")

-RBatch:Ruby-base Batch Script Framework
+RBatch: Framework for Ruby-based Batch Script
 =============

 About RBatch (for ver 2)
 --------------

-RBatch is Ruby-base Batch script framework.
+RBatch is a framework for Ruby-based batch script.
 RBatch help to make a batch script such as "data backup" or "proccess start ".

 There are following functions.